-For those with babies and newborn, we are sometimes faced with planning vacations and holidays that fit our little ones.
-Mouse travel matters are no different so what can a 6 month old ride at Walt Disney World?
+For those with babies and newborns, we are sometimes faced with planning vacations and holidays that fit our little ones.
+Mouse travel matters are no different so what can a 6-month-old ride at Walt Disney World?

 For the most part, Magic Kingdom is a baby free-for-all.
 And Fantasyland is the motherload.
 Most rides are built with seating that allows families to sit together.
 There are even pictures to show specific configurations; mom plus two little ones, mom with one and dad with the other… some are even large enough to have mom and dad sit together with a small child (it’s tight, but you gotta do what ya gotta do).